bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 This means the HTML5 client will completely implement the current Flash-based functionality, including the ability to broadcast audio and video from within the browser using web real-time communications (WebRTC) framework.

-Google Chrome on Android devices support WebRTC (we use these devices for development and testing); however, Apple's Safari browser on iOS devices does not.
-It would be great if Apple were to support WebRTC -- or to enable other browser to use their own rendering engine on iOS -- but until then we (and you) are restricted to using the HTML5 client platforms that support WebRTC.
+Google Chrome on Android devices supports WebRTC (we use these devices for development and testing); however, Apple's Safari browser on iOS devices does not.
+It would be great if Apple were to support WebRTC -- or to enable other browsers to use their own rendering engine on iOS -- but until then we (and you) are restricted to using the HTML5 client platforms that support WebRTC.

 The existing Flash client will not be replaced by the HTML5 client -- all current functionality of BigBlueButton will remain intact.
 We are adding to the functionality by providing users with the ability to join a session (and increasingly participate) through an HTML5 interface (no Flash required).